Maruff/eTamil/synopsis.md

 ### Abstract

 This research proposes the development of eTamil, a domain-specific language (DSL) designed to address the unique needs of Indian accountants, auditors, and FinTech professionals.
-Leveraging the Tamil language's syntax and semantics, eTamil aims to facilitate domain-specific computations and data processing tasks.
-The language introduces specialized keywords and constructs to simplify complex financial operations, ensuring accessibility and efficiency for native Tamil speakers.
+Leveraging the Tamil language's syntax and semantics, eTamil aims to facilitate finance-specific computations and data processing tasks.
+The language introduces specialized keywords and constructs to simplify complex financial operations, ensuring accessibility and efficiency for dravidian language speakers, particularly the Tamil speakers.
 The study will focus on the design, implementation, and evaluation of eTamil, demonstrating its effectiveness through practical applications and case studies.

 ### Introduction

-The proliferation of digital financial services necessitates the creation of tools that are both technically robust and culturally contextualized.
-Traditional programming languages often pose a barrier to non-programmers due to their complexity and lack of domain-specific constructs. eTamil seeks to bridge this gap by offering a language that integrates seamlessly with the workflow of Indian financial professionals, leveraging their linguistic familiarity to enhance productivity and accuracy.
+The proliferation of digital financial services necessitates the creation of tools that are both technically robust, regionally relevant, and culturally contextualized.
+Traditional programming languages often pose a barrier to Indian programmers on finance specific development due to the complexity and lack of domain-specific constructs. eTamil seeks to bridge this gap by offering a language that integrates seamlessly with the workflow of Indian financial professionals and fintech developers, leveraging their linguistic familiarity to enhance productivity and accuracy.

 ### Objectives

 1. **Design and Development**: To design the syntax and semantics of eTamil, incorporating Tamil language constructs and financial terminologies.
-2. **Implementation**: To implement a compiler/interpreter for eTamil, ensuring compatibility with existing financial systems and data formats.
+2. **Implementation**: To implement a compiler for eTamil, ensuring compatibility with existing financial systems and data formats.
 3. **Evaluation**: To evaluate the effectiveness of eTamil through case studies, user feedback, and performance metrics.
 4. **Documentation**: To provide comprehensive documentation and tutorials for end-users, facilitating widespread adoption.